uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/curriculum-integrations/biography.md

 -   Write an introduction that explains why they are famous and some interesting information about them.
 -   Write a biography: what situation were they living in, what did they achieve, and what impact has that had on society?

-{image file-path="img/topics/don-knuth.png" alt="Don Knuth stands in front of a piano." caption="Don Knuth stands in front of a piano." alignment="right"}
+{image file-path="img/topics/don-knuth.png" alt="Don Knuth stands in front of a piano." caption="true" alignment="right"}

+Don Knuth stands in front of a piano

+{image end}

 The most famous book on searching algorithms was written by [Don Knuth](https://en.wikipedia.org/wiki/Donald_Knuth), a mathematician and computer scientist.